sakha002/tutorials-go/main/go_basics_part1.md

 By referencing to pieaces of a slice,  We created  new references that point at subsections of the slice.
 We never directly modified the slice that  is pointing at.

+## Card Deck Example Continued

+it seems that the way we separate arguments in new lines for prettyfying! is not Okay with go.

+So the improt statement 'from io import ioutils' becomes 'import io/ioutils'

+I don't like using a short name to represent a "receiver"  ( or "self" in python).
+Also don't like the way they name the variables and errors.

+I found that Go linter does not like "_" in the variable names.

+Also class names ( for example "deck" here) start with lowercase.